 The prideful souls pray together their own version of the Lord’s Prayer.
 Afterward, Virgil asks them to point out the quickest way upward.
 As they all move along slowly, Omberto Aldobrandesco tells Dante how pride destroyed his family, and the artist Oderisi of Gubbio talks to Dante about the inconstancy of fame.

 “May justice tempered by mercy relieve you of your heavy burden,” Virgil said to the souls approaching us, “and may you fly quickly to your desired goal.
-But, please tell us where to find the stairs – the shortest way, if possible; and if there are many paths upward, please tell us which one is the easiest to climb.
-You see, this man who accompanies me here is still weighted with his living flesh, and it slows him down against his will.”Virgil’s words here aren’t merely about finding the quickest route upward (Musa, quoting Manfredi Porena, asks: “How does Virgil know there are stairs?).
-He prefaces his request in the name of … Continue reading
+But, please tell us where to find the stairs–the shortest way, if possible; and if there are many paths upward, please tell us which one is the easiest to climb.
+You see, this man who accompanies me here is still weighted with his living flesh, and it slows him down against his will.”Virgil’s words here aren’t merely about finding the quickest route upward (Musa, quoting Manfredi Porena, asks: “How does Virgil know there are stairs?”).
+He prefaces his request in the … Continue reading

 While he was speaking to us, I was bent down low so I could hear him.
 Then a different soul twisted under the weight he was carrying so he could see me.
 He recognized me and called to me as he strained under his burden, while I kept pace with them, bent over myself.Twice here Dante tells us that he himself was bent over so that he could hear and be seen by the proud sinners.
 More than that, the second time he mentions this he seems to be walking along with the … Continue reading

 “Oh, my,” I said.
 You are Oderisi of Gubbio, famous for your art which they call Illumination in Paris.”Oderisi recognized Dante and called out to him, but he didn’t identify himself.
-Recognizing him back, Dante called out his name and gives us a thumbnail identification – he’s from Gubbio, … Continue reading
+Recognizing him back, Dante called out his name and gives us a thumbnail identification–he’s from Gubbio, and a … Continue reading

 “Well,” he replied, “Franco of Bologna has surpassed me by now.
 He is the one to honor, not me.
 When I was alive, I was so desirous for fame that I was far less courteous to him.
 And that’s the kind of pride we pay for up here.
 To tell the truth, I might not be here if the grace of God hadn’t enabled me to turn away from my sins.
 Human power and glory are empty things, and fame only remains when nothing greater follows it.
 Early on, Cimabue was the famed painter, but his light now shines on Giotto.
 Consider the two Guidos: as time goes on, one of these poets takes the fame from the other, and perhaps one even greater than them has just been born.
 Worldly fame is nothing but a gust of wind.
 It blows here and there, and as it does, it changes its name.
 No matter how long you live, fame is nothing compared to eternal glory.Dante certainly knew of the Aldobrandeschi, but he never encountered Omberto, who was killed/murdered (1259) six years before he was born.
 So we weren’t given much information about him except the … Continue reading